KhanhNguyen9872/http-share-termux/README.md

  - Share with Local wifi or using ngrok to public in the internet
  - Upload file up to 4096MB
  - You can custom folder your want to share
- - Anyone can access file share [read-only]
+ - You can disable or enable Guest account
  - You can login admin account to upload, delete, rename, compress tar file,...
  - Easy to install